alexcg1/my-first-jina-app/chapters/all_in_one.md

         f.index_lines(['abc', 'cde', 'efg'], batch_size=64, read_mode='r', size=num_docs)
 ```

 As you can see, this indexes just 3 strings.
-Let's load up our Star Trek file instead with the `filepath` parameter:
+Let's load up our Star Trek file instead with the `filepath` parameter.
+Just replace the last line of the function:

 ```python
 def index():